PurabPatel555/VentilatorManeuverExtractionState/README.md

 4. Create a subfolder in the folder (ex. named "extracts")
-5. Run python script with cmd arguments as follows "path of ASC file" "output files' root name" "path of output folder" ex. with above examples: cd into ventextract python ventextract.py Rb14-DuBDPS BDPS extracts will output files into the extract folder with names BDPS-ZAM1, BDPS-ZAM2, ...
+5. Run python script with cmd arguments as follows "path of ASC file" "output files' root name" "path of output folder" ex. with above examples:
+1. cd into ventextract
+2. python ventextract.py Rb14-DuBDPS BDPS extracts

+this will output files into the extract folder with names BDPS-ZAM1.ASC, BDPS-ZAM2.ASC, ...